stowball/hucssley/README.md

 $hu-border-types: $hu-colors;
 ```

-In conjunction with variables specific to each class name, a lot of classes like are generated:
+In conjunction with variables specific to each class name, classes like the following are generated:

 ```css
 .border-color-neutral-0